-table 4 summarizes which functional parameters outlined in the theory and methods section of this paper ended up contributing to the final interpretation of the analysed case study examples.
-An obvious observation is that none of the investigated sites displayed the full spectrum of function-indicating parameters.
+Table 4 summarizes which functional parameters outlined in the methodological section of this paper ended up contributing to the final interpretation of the analysed case study examples.
+An obvious apparent observation is that none of the investigated sites displayed the full spectrum of function-indicating parameters.
 In fact, some parameters, such as byre booths, were not encountered in any of the presented cases.